 Explore, in depth, the landscapes and cultures of Cambodia before an exciting adventure through the Mekong Delta to Saigon, Vietnam.
 Traversing through Cambodia you'll get a bit off the beaten path including Kep, Kampot and Phnom Penh in addition the famous ruins of Angkor Wat.
 Cross overland through the Mekong Delta to explore the rich culture of Southern Vietnam before ending your adventure in Ho Chi Minh City.

-Today, you will be picked up at the airport in Siem Reap and transferred to your hotel.
+Today, you will be picked up at the airport in 4:00PM and transferred to your hotel.
 (This service is on a private basis.)

 Siem Reap is the best option for an international traveler's base from which to explore the Angkor temples.
 If not for the tourism boom brought on by the awesome sites around the city, Siem Reap might have been another sleepy Khmer village.
 Instead we find a bustling tourist town, complete with a well-named Pub Street, food vendors, luxury hotels, backpacking hostels, and the international travelers that drive it all.
 Sure, you'll probably want to spend most of your time outside the city, but don't underestimate the awesome opportunity to hit the town and mingle, bargain, eat, and drink your way through Siem Reap.

 Early this morning you will be met by your private guide and transferred to Angkor Wat to watch the sunrise.
 Angkor Wat is the largest and most breathtaking monument at Angkor.
 Built as the funerary temple for Suryavarman II, who ruled from 1112 to 1152, Angkor never fails to reward the first time or repeat visitor with its grand scale, surreal bas-reliefs and unbelievable attention to detail.
 Here, you will spend the morning exploring one of man's most magnificent creations, before returning to the hotel for a late breakfast.